Ecommerce Business Ideas — 10 Key Ways to Start an Online Business in 2026

 6. Provide personalized products

 I mentioned above that identifying profitable niches is vital to creating a successful ecommerce business.
-And it’s harder to get more ‘niche’ than personalized products.
+And it’s harder to get much more ‘niche’ than personalized products.

 Made-to-order, personalized items can really stand out in a crowded sea of online products, and they can command high prices too.